Disbursement to Bank

 Step 5 : Execute the Bank Transfer

-Call DANA's Transfer to Bank API to process the actual fund transfer from your merchant account to the user's bank account, this process starting by validating again the user’s bank account in order to xxx.
+Call DANA's Transfer to Bank API to process the actual fund transfer from your merchant account to the user's bank account, this process starting by validating again the user’s bank account.
 DANA will validate your request, deduct the funds from your merchant balance, and initiate the transfer to the user’s destination bank.
 The bank will then process the transfer and credit the amount to the user's account.
 You'll receive an response confirming the transfer submission (not completion).

 package main